-Whether you are introducing a new dog into your home or staying with friends/family that have a dog, you'll need to know how to make dogs get along.
-Sometimes this task is simple, while other times it can be quite difficult.
-With patience, time and some training you will be able to work through this challenging time.
+Whether you are introducing a new dog into your home, or staying with friends and family that have a dog, you'll need to know how to make dogs get along.
+Sometimes, this task is simple, while other times it can be difficult.
+With patience, time and some tips I'm showing here, you will be able to work through this challenging time.

-However, you can control how the introduction process goes to avoid any problems, fights or injuries.
-Remember that a bad first introduction could set the foundation for a stressful relationship from here on out.
+However, you can control how the introduction between two dogs goes to avoid any problems, fights or injuries.
+Remember that a bad first dog introduction could set the foundation for a stressful relationship between these pets from here on out.

-To ensure that you properly learn how to make dogs get along, follow these steps to make the process as simple as possible.
-And remember, if you don't feel like you can handle this yourself, you should seek the help of a professional dog behavior specialist.
+To ensure that you properly learn how to make dogs get along, follow the below steps (or watch the video above) to make the process as simple as possible.
+Finally, remember that if you don't feel like you can handle this yourself, especially if there are signs of aggression, then you should seek the help of a professional dog behavior specialist.